Baker wins £80,000 in compensation after poor working conditions cause permanent damage to his back

 Securing a settlement that reflects both the causes and effects of injuries

-Mr Jones came to us to explore his legal options and represent him in a claim against his now former employers.
+Mr Jones came to us to explore his legal options and represent him in an injury at work claim against his now former employers.
 The nature of his working conditions, coupled with the dismissive attitude his concerns were dealt with, ultimately led to not only him losing his job, but also putting his future employment prospects in jeopardy.

 His injury caused him difficulty in finding alternative employment of a physical nature, which is what his experience was based on.
 The team took Mr Jones’ treatment at the hands of his former employer extremely seriously and sought to hold them to account for the difficulties he suffered and will continue to endure.